aviciCoding/ico-sp/README.md

-# ERC20 Token with built in Overflow method ICO
+# ERC20 Token with built in Overflow method ICO and Vesting